lessjiu/cse15l-lab-reports/lab-report-3-week-6.md

 **Step 3**
 ![](scp-lr3.png)

-- I can use the `scp` command to copy a file to my ieng6 account using just the alias.
+- Now, I can use the `scp` command to copy a file to my ieng6 account using the alias.
 Here, I copied the file `example.md`.
-Then I used `ls` to check that the file was copied over.
+Then I used `ssh` to log into the account and `ls` to check that the file was copied over.